willjgriff/solidity-livepeer-aragon-app/README.md

 - `rewardWithLpt.js` for declaring account[0] as a transcoder, doing the necessary setup and calling reward.

 ### livepeer
-The in development Livepeer Aragon app using the Agent app.
+The Livepeer Delegator Aragon app uses a modified version of Agent.sol to workaround limitations with the aragonAPI.
 Uses the Aragon `react-kit` template.
-Currently includes basic functions including approve, bond, unbond, withdraw and transfer.
+Currently includes basic functions including approve, bond, unbond, claimEarnings, withdrawStake and transfer.

 ## Aragon DAO Rinkeby Installation Instructions